Amarendra22/Weather_React_App/README.md

 #### 5)react-skycons

 ### Overview:
-#### WeatherTrackr is a user-friendly weather application that provides real-time weather updates for locations worldwide.
+#### WeatherTrackr is a user-friendly weather application made using ReactJS that provides real-time weather updates for locations worldwide.
 Powered by the OpenWeather API, this app offers comprehensive weather data, including temperature, humidity, visibility, and wind speed.

 ### Features:
 #### 1) Location Detection: Upon launching the app, users are prompted to allow location access.
 WeatherTrackr automatically detects the user's location to provide accurate weather information.